What are the advantages and disadvantages of heat molding the shell and customizing the inner lining of ski boots?

-Have you ever heard of "shell heat molding" or "inner customization" in relation to ski boots?
-This refers to heat molding the boots you have purchased to fit your foot shape, improving the fit.
+Have you ever heard the terms "shell heat molding" or "liner customization" when it comes to ski boots?
+This refers to the process of heat-molding the purchased boots to fit your foot shape, resulting in a better fit.

-Some people may have some idea of what it means, but don't know what effect it has.
+Many people may have a general idea of what it entails, but don't fully understand its effects.

-This time, we'll look at the basics of customizing boots.
+This time, let's take a look at the basics of these boot customizations.

-Many people have experienced their little toe or ankle rubbing against the boots when wearing them.
+Many people have likely experienced discomfort when wearing boots, such as their little toe rubbing against the boot or their ankle rubbing against it.

 Ski boots are divided into two parts: an outer shell and an inner boot.
 Each of these parts is made of a material that changes shape when heated.
 After heating it with a special heater, you put your foot in and it will take on a shape that fits your foot perfectly